No Tags Found!

 Amend(0)

-Should be covered under EC Act in lieu of EC Policy.
-Hospitalization Mediclaim Insurance as per the capacity of the organization.
+Should be covered under the EC Act in lieu of the EC Policy.
+Hospitalization Mediclaim Insurance should be provided as per the capacity of the organization.
 There may be some domiciliary medical allowance if possible per year, along with paid medical leave per year, etc. The above may be considered as a Non-ESI benefit.

 From India, New Delhi